salmanabdellatif/quizzical-react-app/README.md

 In the project directory, you can run:

+### 1. Install Dependencies

-### frist you should run: `npm install` to install all dependencies
+Before running the app, you need to install all dependencies.
+Run the following command:

-### then run: `npm start`
+bash: `npm install`

+### 2. Start the Development Server

-Runs the app in the development mode.\
+Once the dependencies are installed, you can start the development server by running:
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+bash: `npm start`

+## Live Demo

+To see a live demo of the deployed app, visit `https://quizzical-react-app-nine.vercel.app/`.